-The attorneys Cleveland Lehner Cassidy dedicate the firm’s practice to focusing on helping employees hold their employers accountable for mistreatment in the workplace.
-Our team of attorneys understands that you may feel vulnerable coming forward with a claim that your rights have been violated, and our compassionate advocates will work with you to understand how those who wronged you could be held accountable for unlawful actions or business practices.
+The employment law attorneys at Cleveland Lehner Cassidy are dedicated to helping employees hold employers accountable for workplace mistreatment.
+Our team of attorneys understands that you may feel vulnerable coming forward with a claim that your rights have been violated.
+Our compassionate advocates will work with you to understand how those who wronged you could be held accountable for unlawful actions.

 We can service legal matters pertaining to the following and more:

 - Federal Employment Law

 - Sexual Harassment

 - Wrongful Termination